eallion/doc/README.md

-# note
+# Intro

-Note on GitBook
+This is my some public notes on GitBook.

 - <https://note.eallion.com>